Pad\'e Approximation and Partition Function Zeros: Non-Convergent Behavior of Zeros in the XY Model

 \section{Non-Convergent Behavior of Zeros in the XY Model}

-Additional challenges arise when applying the EPD or MGF zero-based methods to the XY model.
-In contrast to the Ising case, see Fig.~\ref{fig:ising_mgf}, where a well-defined dominant zero is observed, the XY model exhibits an extended line of zeros in the region where a single dominant zero would normally be expected, even for temperature far from the critical point, see Fig.~\ref{fig:xy_mgf}.
-As a consequence of the continuous line of zeros for the XY model, the convergence algorithms discussed in this work tend to approach temperatures close to any initial value $\beta_0$ leading to a wrong estimation of $T_{BKT}(L)$.
+In contrast to the Ising case, see Fig.~\ref{fig:ising_mgf}, where a well-defined dominant zero is observed, the XY model exhibits an extended line of zeros in the region where a single dominant zero would normally be expected, even for temperatures far from the critical point, see Fig.~\ref{fig:xy_mgf}.
+As a consequence of the continuous line of zeros for the XY model, the convergence algorithms discussed in this work tend to approach temperatures close to any initial value $\beta_o$ leading to a wrong estimation of $T_{BKT}(L)$.
 It should be noted that convergence is observed for small lattice sizes, yielding estimates consistent with the expected critical temperature.
 However, this behavior does not persist for larger systems.